maedmatt/hri-playground/README.md

 ## Weights & Biases

-This project is integrated with [Weights & Biases](https://wandb.ai/) for experiment tracking.
-Run `wandb login` before your first training session, then use the `--wandb` flag to log metrics, checkpoints, and videos.
+This project integrates with [Weights & Biases](https://wandb.ai/) for experiment tracking.
+Run `wandb login` before your first session, then add the `--wandb` flag to log metrics, checkpoints, and videos.

 ## Usage